suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ### suit-parameter-version Semantic Versioning encoding guidelines

 The encoded versions follow semantic versioning (see {{semver}}).
+Manifest Authors SHOULD keep their encoding aligned with Semantic Versioning so that Recipients can compare versions deterministically; if another numbering scheme is required, the sequence of integers encoded here MUST still preserve release ordering (for example, `[2025,12,6]` for a calendar-based release).

 Versions are composed of:

-1. A release version encoded as a sequence of 1 to 3 positive integers
+1. A release version encoded as a sequence of 1 to 3 non-negative integers (allowing zero values as defined by {{semver}})
 2. An optional pre-release indicator encoded as a negative integer, followed by zero or more positive integers

 While {{semver}} allows a build number, it mandates that the build number is ignored.
 Because suit-parameter-version exists solely to enable the Manifest Processor to make a decision about version compatibility, build numbers MUST NOT be included.